-In this edition, we have also introduced a series of problems using two-dimensional NMR.
-Problems 292 - 309 represent a graded series of exercises introducing COSY, NOESY, C-H Correlation and TOCSY spectroscopy as aids to spectral analysis and as tools for identifying organic structures from spectra.
+Problems 297-323 represent a considerably expanded set of problems dealing with the interpretation of two-dimensional NMR spectra and are a series of graded exercises utilising COSY, NOESY, C-H Correlation, HMBC and TOCSY spectroscopy as aids to spectral analysis and as tools for identifying organic structures from spectra.

-Problems 310 - 332 deal with more detailed analysis of NMR spectra - this tends to be a stumbling block for many students.
-There are two worked solutions (to problems 91 and 121) in an Appendix as an illustration of a logical approach to solving problems.
+Problems 324-346 deal specifically with more detailed analysis of NMR spectra, which tends to be a stumbling block for many students.

+In Chapter 9, there are also two worked solutions (to problems 96 and 127) as an illustration of a logical approach to solving problems.
 However, with the exception that we insist that students perform all routine measurements first, we do not recommend a mechanical attitude to problem solving - intuition has an important place in solving structures from spectra as it has elsewhere in chemistry.

-Bona fide instructors may obtain a list of solutions by writing to the authors or EMAIL: L.Field@unsw.edu.au or FAX: (61-2)-9385-8008
+Bona fide instructors may obtain a list of solutions (at no charge) by writing to the authors or EMAIL: L.Field@unsw.edu.au or FAX: (61-2)-9385-8008

-We wish to thank Dr Ian Luck in the School of Chemistry at the University of Sydney, and Dr Hsiulin Li and Dr Adelle Shasha in the School of Chemistry at the University of New South Wales who helped to assemble the additional samples and spectra in the 4th edition of this book.
+We wish to thank Dr Alison Magill, and Dr Hsiu Lin Li in the School of Chemistry at the University of New South Wales and Dr Ian Luck at the University of Sydney who helped to assemble the many additional samples and spectra in the 4th and 5th editions of this book.
 Thanks are also due to the many graduate students and research associates who, over the years, have supplied us with many of the compounds used in the problems.

-L D Field
+- L. D. Field

-S Sternhell
+- S. Sternhell

-J R Kalman October 2007
+- J. R. Kalman September 2012